djib2011/high-res-mapping/README.md

 Note: the evaluation will be performed on the test set images.

-#### 3.c.
+#### 3.3.
 Interpreting results

-The scores here should be identical to the ones achieved during step 2.b.
+The scores here should be identical to the ones achieved during step 2.2.
 If not, this means that the *full* model's weights were not properly initialized from the pre-trained *half* model's weights.

-If this is the case, steps 3.a and 3.b. should be repeated.
+If this is the case, steps 3.1 and 3.2. should be repeated.
 Be careful on entering the proper weights after the `half_weight_dir` parameter.
+You can debug this through `utils.train.check_weights()` (see 5.2.).

-#### 3.d.
+#### 3.4.
 Using the *full* model

 How can I use the trained *full* model?